M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

   - Rename DB to mikes_DB.mv.db from user home in directory
   - Rename spring.datesource in application.properties to match new DB -> mikes_DB.mv.db
   - Add table headers for maxInv and minInv in mainscreen.html
+  - Add custom validator @ValidInventoryRange to check for min and max inventories, created InventoryInRangeValidator and ValidInventoryInRange UI

 Task H: Add validation for between or at the maximum and minimum fields.
 The validation must include the following: